Palatine cuisine: Anterior and South Palatinate

 The most important product of the agriculture there and also one of the most popular export articles is the wine.
 It is grown mainly along the Weinstraße where because of its situation at the western edge of the Rhine valley and next to the range of mountains Haardt a very mild climate guarantees optimal conditions.

 Traditionally white wines are particularly Riesling, Müller-Thurgau, Silvaner and Kerner.
 Famous red wines are Blauer Portugieser and Dornfelder.

 The wines are not only important for drinking with meals but are also frequently used as an ingredient in sauces or desserts.

 As many chestnut trees are growing in the Haardt the cuisine of this region features many chestnut dishes especially during autumn and Christmastime.
 They are preferably served with game, duck or rabbit which is also the traditional way of eating them but in recent years the cooks of sophisticated restaurants adapted many chestnut dishes from Italy and France.
 Important cultivars are vegetables and potatoes in the Vorderpfalz and asparagus in the Rhine valley.

 Due to the Mediterranean climate there are also almonds, kiwis, citron fruit and figs growing there and therefore the cuisine resembles the cuisines of the Mediterranean states like Italy, Spain and especially France.

 The Palatine people's love of good food resembles that of the French and is especially visible in the public festivals and funfairs whose themes are frequently about food or drink.
-Beside the many wine feasts there are also other culinary specialties highlighted and celebrated such as asparagus in Dudenhofen, pretzel in Speyer, radish in Schifferstadt, Handkäse in Lustadt, cherry in Grünstadt-Sausenheim, potato in Bellheim or the dish Saumagen in Kallstadt.
+Beside the many wine feasts there are also other culinary specialties highlighted and celebrated such as asparagus in Dudenhofen, pretzel in Speyer, radish in Schifferstadt, Handkäse in Lustadt, potato in Bellheim or the dish Saumagen in Kallstadt.